chadwithuhc/rotator-js/readme.md

 ## Documentation

-Documentation is available online at <http://web.cmfolio.com/projects/rotator> or here in `/docs/` of the repo
+Documentation is available online at <http://chadwithuhc.github.io/rotator-js/docs/>

 Please view the documentation for changelog, planned future enhancements and some examples.